Who is this guide for?

 Prevention is best, and Safety and Health Magazine estimates a return between $2-6 for every $1 invested in injury prevention!
 Avoid injuries, legal fees, and business disruption by communicating your health and safety policy.
 Use our sample checklist to update your health and safety program across your locations.

-Make no mistake, retail audits are a resource commitment.
-In a recent survey, district manages estimated they spend the majority of their time preparing, conducting, and following up on store visits (between 10-20 hours per week!).
-Automating your store visit processes including smart checklists and automated corrective follow-up can save significant time and money.
+Make no mistake, site visits ae a resource commitment.
+In a recent survey, district manages estimated they spend the majority of their time preparing, conducting, and following up on site visits (between 10-20 hours per week!).
+Automating your site visit processes including smart checklists and automated corrective follow-up can save significant time and money.

-Audits engage the store.
-Retail audits are not a passive activity.
-They offer the opportunity for members of head office to talk with store leadership and employees.
+Audits engage the site.
+Audits are not a passive activity.
+They offer the opportunity for members of head office to talk with site leadership and employees.
 Ask questions, listen, and offer resources.

-Last, being in your store is important because different stores execute in different ways.
-Stores have diverse priorities based on their experience.
-This is expected, but companies need to be certain that core programs and brand standards are implemented in full, on time, and across all locations.
-The only way to know if stores are really executing merchandising, operations, or loss prevention programs is to have a retail audit process in place.
+Last, remember that different stores and hotels execute in different ways.
+Franchisees and managers have diverse priorities and inclinations based on their own experience.
+This is expected, but organizations need to ensure that core programs and brand standards are implemented in full, on time, and across all sites.